susbo/concur/README.md

 | Parameter | Description
 | :---: | ---
-| -s \-\-size | Fragment size range to use for analysis.
-20-50 is used by default; non-informative lengths will automatically be excluded. [*optional*]
+| -s \-\-size | Fragment size range to use for analysis. **20-50** is used by default; non-informative lengths will automatically be excluded. [*optional*]
 | -r \-\-reads_min | This parameter sets the minimum number of reads near the TIS required to consider a read set in the analysis.
 The default threshold is **1000** reads.
 Increasing this threshold may improve the analysis of very deeply sequenced libraries. [*optional*]
+| -f \-\-filter_outliers | By default, a read set is included if S_r >= **0.5** * S_r^max at the P and A site.
+However, changing this parameter can alter that filtering.
+It is generally useful to limit the codon usage analysis to read sets that are among the best ones.
+However, there could be applications were keeping as many read sets as possible is of higher importance (use a lower threshold), or when refining the final codon counts by selected only the very best read sets (increasing the threshold). [*optional*]

 ### Installing Additional Genomes

 These instructions will help you to install additional genomes.
 CONCUR can be run for any organism provided that you have a gtf file containing genes and their coding sequence.
-If available, it will use the read frame information in column 8, otherwise frame can be calculated manually.
+If available, CONCUR will use the reading frame information in column 8, otherwise frame can be calculated manually.

 #### Using coding sequences fasta
 This is the best option if there is a fasta file with the coding sequences available (e.g., Ensembl annotations).